Simple-ML/Simple-ML/README.md

 # Local Installation

-Run the following command in the root directory of the project where the setup.py script is located to install this adapter package:
+Run the following command in the `python` directory of the project where the setup.py script is located to install this adapter package:

     `pip install -e .`